Bleedmagic/xml-based-fhlc/README.md

 ---

-### Additional Notes
+### Additional Stuff

 <details>

-<summary>Here are some answers to questions</summary>
+<summary>Here are some answers to some questions.</summary>

-> [!NOTE]
+#### Note

-> Your local repo is the copy of the project on your own computer.
+Your local repo is the copy of the project on your own computer.

->
-> A remote is a shared copy that lives online (e.g. <https://github.com/yourname/project.git>) and allows you and your team to collaborate.
+A remote is a shared copy that lives online (e.g. <https://github.com/yourname/project.git>) and allows you and your team to collaborate.

 `git push origin main`